-In 2021, the CEW was drawn and utilized 61 times in relation to 44 incidents.
-This is due to multiple officers choosing the CEW as an option at the same incident.
-This is up from 2020, where the CEW was drawn and utilized 46 times.
+In 2022, the C.E.W. was drawn and utilized 71 times in relation to 52 incidents.
+This is due to multiple officers choosing the C.E.W. as an option at the same incident.
+This is up from 2021, where the C.E.W. was drawn and utilized 61 times.

-The 61 usages are broken down; accordingly, 31 were Dart Deployments, 21 were used as Demonstrated Force Presence and 9 were used in a Drive-Stun mode.
-There was a variety of types of calls where the CEW was used, 18 of them involving subjects armed with weapons.
-Of these 18 incidents involving weapons; 1 was a domestic; 6 were armed person(s) and 11 were Mental Health Act related calls.
+The 71 usages are broken down accordingly: 42 were Dart Deployments, 23 were Demonstrated Force Presence, and 6 were used in a Drive-Stun mode.
+There was a variety of types of calls where the C.E.W. was used, 22 of them involving subjects armed with weapons.
+Of these 22 incidents involving weapons: 5 were a domestic, 4 were armed person(s), 1 was a B&E, 1 was unknown, 1 a pursuit, 3 unwanted persons, and 7 were Mental Health Act related calls.

-Weapons were involved in 41% of the calls where a CEW was utilized.
-13 of those incidents involved knives and 1 involved pepper spray.
-The other incidents involved a variety of weapons such as a pipe, table leg, fire extinguisher and a guitar.
-There were also 2 incidents in which a CEW was successfully used against an aggressive dog.
+Weapons were involved in 43% of the calls where a C.E.W. was utilized.
+Eight of those incidents involved knives, one sword, one machete.
+The other incidents involved a variety of weapons such as a box blade, scissors, forks, broom, razors, needles, screwdrivers, and a crowbar.
+There was one incident in which a C.E.W. was successfully used against an aggressive dog.